open-rpa/docs/docs/flow/ConfigurationValues.md

-auto_create_users= # Default: false - Users can create them self, but trying to login auto_create_domains= # Default: false - Only allow creating new users, if domain is in this comma seperated list. auto_create_user_from_jwt= # Default: false - If someone tries to login with a valid token, but an unknow userid, auto create it ? persist_user_impersonation= # Default: true - Save on user impersonator when impersinating a user (persist when reloading), else only saved in current token ignore_expiration= # Default: false - Allow users to signin with JWT tokens that has expired. ping_clients_interval= # Default: 10000 (10 seconds) - Send Ping command to every connected client at this interval client_heartbeat_timeout= # Default: 60 - Disconnect clients if they have nnt responded to ping (ping_clients_interval) after this many seconds.
+auto_create_users= # Default: false - Users can create them self, but trying to login auto_create_domains= # Default: false - Only allow creating new users, if domain is in this comma seperated list. auto_create_user_from_jwt= # Default: false - If someone tries to login with a valid token, but an unknow userid, auto create it ? allow_signin_with_expired_jwt= # Default: false - Allow users to login with a JWT token that has expired persist_user_impersonation= # Default: false - Save on user impersonator when impersinating a user (persist when reloading), else only saved in current token ignore_expiration= # Default: false - Allow users to signin with JWT tokens that has expired. ping_clients_interval= # Default: 10000 (10 seconds) - Send Ping command to every connected client at this interval client_heartbeat_timeout= # Default: 60 - Disconnect clients if they have nnt responded to ping (ping_clients_interval) after this many seconds.